[ Italiano ]

 6. How are the goods and services in the basket selected?

 The products in the basket and the weight attributed to them are defined according to household consumption expenditure, in order to represent the structure of the population’s consumption.
-Each year a sample is specified, which is made up of the products whose price dynamic is representative of that of a wider range: for example, to calculate the variation in prices of the “Small electrical appliances” consumption segment, the prices of plugs, electric batteries, adapter plugs, LED bulb are monthly collected.
+Each year a sample is specified, which is made up of the products whose price dynamic is representative of that of a wider range: for example, to calculate the variation in prices of the “Small electrical appliances” consumption segment, the prices of plugs, electric batteries, adapter plugs, LED bulb and smart bulbs are monthly collected.

 The identification of major household expenditure aggregates and the estimation of their weights is carried out using as main source National Accounts data on household final consumptions.
-These major expenditure aggregates, up to the selection of single products and the estimation of their weights, are detailed using several sources available both inside (Household consumption expenditure) and outside ISTAT (figures from A.C.
-Nielsen, SIAE, etc.) in order to ensure an accurate coverage.
+These major expenditure aggregates, up to the selection of single products and the estimation of their weights, are detailed using several sources available both inside (Household consumption expenditure) and outside Istat (figures from A.C.
+Nielsen, Siae, etc.) in order to ensure an accurate coverage.

 [TOP]